Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

         android:text="@string/btn_register_text"/>
 </LinearLayout>
 ```
-This Activity is a new user registration screen, as shown on illustration 1.2
+This Activity is a new user registration screen, as shown in Figure 1.2

 ![A new user registration screen](img/Storehouse/1.2.png)

-Illustration 1.2 — a new user registration screen.
+Figure 1.2 — a new user registration screen.

 All document fields needed for a user registration are listed on this screen.
 Let's add the button click event handler for the «Register» button which will run the `.register` method of the `User` class, as shown below: